 Review summary: Canon 7D vs Nikon D3300

-Arguments in favor of the Canon EOS 7D:
+Reasons to prefer the Canon EOS 7D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- Easier setting verification: Has an LCD display on top to control shooting parameters.
+- Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.